andreyprm/Classification-Mini-Project/README.md

 Final Project of Digital Talent Scolarship (DTS) on Big Data for Social Science by Kementerian Kominfo

-Group Project on Classificaton of Ads Clicking Behvaior of a web platform.
+Group Project on Classificaton of Ads Clicking Behavior of a web platform.
+Classification Model using Decision Tree Classifier.